-After Smith's return to Jamestown and when the colonists were suffering from lack of food, relief came from the Indians themselves, and "at the head of the wild train was Pocahon-tas." whose kind heart had prompted her to succor the perishing colony.
-"The colonists were much touched by this gracious act," the chronicler relates, "and years afterward, in recom-mending her to the favor of the queen, Smith wrote: "During the time of two or three years she, next under God, was still the instrument to pre-God, was still the instrument to pre-serve this colony from death, famine and utter confusion, which, if in close days had once been dissolved Virginia might have lain as it was at our first arrival to this day."
-Then the story of the Indians' treachery is told and of Pocahontas' warning of impending danger, saving the English from massacre at the hands hands of the would-be assassing.
-Smith's recall to England, following soon afterward, it is shown how Pocahontas' visits to Jamestown were dis-continued and how she did not return there until carried prisoner as a host-age for the good behavior of her fath-She arrived at Jamestown in the "She arrived at Jamestown in the fall of 1612 in tears but they were soon followed by smiles," the story goes.
+After Smith's return to Jamestown night have lain as it was at our first arrival to this day."
+Then the story of the Indians' treachery is told and of Pocahontas' warning of impending danger, saving the English from massacre at the hands of the would-be assassins.
+Smith's recall to England, following soon afterward, it is shown how Poca-hontas' visits to Jamestown were dis-continued and how she did not return ply his trade as a tailor.
+He had not been long before his family sent a tender little brother of nine years to continued and how she did not return there until carried prisoner as a hostage for the good behavior of her fathdo well in the coast city, the young fel- She arrived at Jamestown in the "She arrived at Jamestown in the fall of 1612 in tears but they were soon followed by smiles," the story goes.
 "Master Rolfe, a young colon-ist of good behavior, was soon looking with melting eyes on the little wood-land beauty, who coyly shot back a glance of notice now and then.
-The autumn in scatter and nurne arthered autumn in scarlet and purple gathered new warmth for the winter siege from the two hearts that roamed together in the 'Red Deeps' about Jamestown, and the little chrysalis of love was tenderly nurtured behind the palisades of the old capital until spring, with its or the old capital until spring, with its birds and blossoms, brought it to per-fect flower.
-As Rolfe won her heart, so the old English clergyman at Jamestown won her soul, and, re-nouncing the few 'pomps and vanities of this wicked world' that she had known, she was christened Rebecca, nessible after Babakab of Gozoris possibly after Rebekah of Genesis.
-"The marriage was solemnized in April 1613, in the church at James-town.
-The old emperor gave his consent, and though he would not attend sent, and though he would not attend the wedding, he sent the bride's uncle and two brothers to represent him.
-The Apostle of Virginia, the devout Whitaker, performed the ceremony.
-The scene is plcturesque and new to the world's eyes.
-The small church is decorated with achurus downcod decorated with arbutus, dogwood blossoms and spring's first flowers.
-The little sylvan princess tremblingly stands by the side of her big English lover; on her left the colonists from little far and near stand hushed and expect-ant in best bib and tucker; on her right the delegation from her father's court in plume and feather, headed by her uncle Opechancanough, who, Clad from head to foot in Wampum.
-Armed with all his warlike weapons, Painted like the sky of morning.
-Streaked with crimson, blue and 'yelvancement, and the crafty, dignified In-dian ruler of the Virginia woods, bent upon his country's protection.
-They in their way inspire us with admira-tion; she inspires us with love.
-Antiquity Came in a Day To Dear Old San Francisco.
-"A child of nature, wild and untrain-ed as the vines over her father's sylvan N a day antiquity came to San Francisco.
+The autumn in scarlet and purple gathered new warmth for the winter siege from the two hearts that roomed together the two hearts that roamed together in the 'Red Deeps' about Jamestown, S S S "The marriage was solemnized in April 1613, in the church at James-town.
+The old emperor gave his con-sent, and though he would not attend the wedding, he sent the bride's uncle (5)(5) (5 333 Streaked with crimson, blue and yel-10% vancement, and the crafty, dignified In-dian ruler of the Virginia woods, bent upon his country's protection.
+They in their way inspire us with admira-Antiquity Came in a Day To Dear Old San Francisco.
+N a day antiquity came to San Francisco.